theramiyer/blog/content/post/2020/farmer-protests.md

 > Past performance is not indicative of future returns.

 I am not questioning the learned experts who have been in the field longer than I have been alive, but merely saying that nobody has addressed these queries on a public platform; the farmer is perhaps unaware of these points as well.
 Perhaps those in favour of this reform are right, perhaps the corporations will not exploit the farmers and indeed build a lasting positive relationship with the farmers.
 But is the government making such a field available?
 Who is talking about the nitty-gritties of this issue?
+Rather, why is the government not talking about them?